-Google-owned YouTube now has two million creators who are part of its money-making partner program, and the company paid more than $30 billion to creators, artists, and media companies over the last three years.
+Google-owned YouTube now has two million creators who are part of its money-making partner program.
+The company paid more than $30 billion to creators, artists, and media companies over the last three years.

 YouTube Partner Programme (YPP) is a first-of-its-kind open monetization initiative where anyone who qualified could join and start making money.